pavloomelchenko/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Files can save from 0 Bytes to 5 TB.
 * No storage Limits.
 * Files are stored in Buckets (a folder in a cloud).
-* S3 is a universal namespace, the name must be unique globally.
+* S3 buckets in a universal namespace, the name must be unique globally.
 So you **cannot** have the same name as someone else.
 * Sample of an S3 URL: ```https://s3-eu-west-1.amazonaws.com/yourbucket```.
 * When you upload an object in S3 you get an HTTP 200 OK code back.

 ### Data Consistency for S3

-* It's consistent in reads after a write on new objects.
+* It's consistent in reads after a write on new objects(PUT).
-* It's eventually consistent for overwriting and deletes (this means it can take some time to propagate)
+* It's eventually consistent for overwriting and deletes(PUTS and DELETES) (this means it can take some time to propagate)
 * S3 is spread across multiple AZ's

 ### Components

-* S3 is an object.
-Objects consist of:
+* S3 Objects consist of:
-  * Key (name of the object)
+  * Key (name of object)
-  * Value (data)
+  * Value (binary data)
-  * Version ID (Used on versioning)
+  * Version ID
-  * Metadata (a set of data that describes and gives information about the object data.)
+  * Metadata
   * Subresources:
-    * Access Control List (Decide who can access files)
+    * Access Control List
     * Torrent (Not an exam topic)

 ### Basics

 * S3 SLA: 99.9% availability
 * S3 is built for 99.99%
-* S3 guarantees 11x9s (99.999999999) durability for S3 information.
+* S3 guarantees 11x9s (99.999999999) durability for objects.
 * Tiered Storage (classes) available
-* You can have lifecycle management
+* Lifecycle management (move between Tiers or e.g. Glacier)
 * Versioning
 * Supports [multi-part upload](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html)
 * Encryption
 * Access control (permissions on single files) and bucket policies (permissions on buckets)
+* MFA option (multi-factor auth) delete from S3

 ### [S3 Storage Tiers](https://aws.amazon.com/s3/storage-classes/)

 * S3 standard: 99.99% availability 11x9s durability (it sustains the loss of 2 facilities concurrently)
 * S3 IA: (Infrequently Accessed): For data that is accessed less frequently, but needs rapid access.
-You are charged a retrieval fee per GB retrieved
+You are charged a retrieval fee
 * S3 One Zone IA: Like S3 IA but data is stored only in one AZ
 * Glacier: Most cheap, used for archival only.
   * Expedited: few minutes for retrieval
   * Standard: 3-5 hours for retrieval
-  * Bulk: 5-12 hours for retrieval
+  * Bulk: 5-12 hours for retrieval (Deep Archive)
   * It encrypts data by default
   * Regionally availability
   * Designed with 11x9s durability, like S3